-Our beautiful city has plenty to offer you and your family: a historic centre with excellent shopping, culture and varied residential areas, with plenty of green space.
-Not to mention the seaside, which is only a short distance away from the city centre.
+Our beautiful city has plenty to offer you: a historic centre with excellent shopping, culture and varied residential areas, and plenty of green space.
+We also have the beautiful seaside, which is only a short distance away from the city centre.
 Try to explore and see as much of The Hague region as you can.

-The municipality of The Hague is very keen to help the international community in any way it can and so, The Hague International Centre was set up for the city's international communities.
-The staff at the International Centre will be happy to answer any questions you may have about living and working in The Hague and the surrounding area.
+The municipality of The Hague is very keen to help the international community in any way it can and so The Hague International Centre was set up for the city's international communities.
+The staff at the International Centre will be happy to answer any questions you may have about living and studying in The Hague and the surrounding area.